Menu

 CLASSIC SCENES

-* The preview screening of their disastrous film 'Macbeth Meets Truffaut The Wonder Dog', with Tim taking his Lady Macbeth role seriously by dressing to kill as a glamourous movie queen, Graeme also strutting about with a glittering suit and camp voice and Bill staggering in as the quintessential drunken Irish playwright, killing one of Tim's poodles by sitting on it then drowning it with whisky.
-Also their spiteful argument after the film's failure, including insults such as "raddled old has-been", "clapped out old queen", "you bitch!" and "face it darling, you're no Glenda Jackson!", before they all storm out separate exits, slamming the doors so hard that the studio falls apart behind them.
+* The preview screening of the Goodies' disastrous film 'Macbeth Meets Truffaut The Wonder Dog', with Tim taking his Lady Macbeth role seriously by dressing to kill as a glamourous movie queen in a shimmering black dress, enormous feather-adorned hat and bright red lipstick, Graeme also strutting about with a glittering suit and camp voice ("Where's Billykins?!") and Bill staggering in as the quintessential drunken Irish playwright; sitting on one of Tim's poodles, then trying to kill it by stomping on it and drowning it with his bottle of whisky.

 GUEST STARS